mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 Instead of `70` for `viewmodel_fov`, you can use any value you prefer.

+## What happened to the OpenGL addon?

+OpenGL was replaced with Vulkan by default in the April 18, 2024 update.
+It's highly recommended that you use Vulkan.
+However, if you are not able to find a supported driver for your system and must use the legacy ToGL renderer, you can use the `apply_opengl_opts` command in your `cfg/overrides/post_comfig.cfg` file to apply the OpenGL optimizations like the addon used to.

+Note that the OpenGL optimizations will set `lighting_ex=high` to avoid lighting issues exclusive to the ToGL renderer.
+This overrides your preset's setting, but respects any user-defined override for the module.

 ## Black artifacts all over the screen on Linux

 This is a bug with TF2's legacy ToGL renderer and an interaction with the Mesa drivers.
 You can fix it by adding `lighting_ex=high` to your `modules.cfg`, or by using the Vulkan version of the game.
+If you apply OpenGL optimizations (see previous section), they will automatically set `lighting_ex=high`.

 You can also configure the drirc file (optionally using the adriconf GUI) to set `disable_uniform_array_resize` to `true` for Team Fortress 2.

-## Ragdolls aren't instantly disappearing

-There was a bug fix to `ragdolls=off`, to avoid the issue where ragdolls would still be present on the map and accumulate over time, causing performance issues.
-The cost of this was compared to the very short physics initialization and simulation, and it was determined that it would be better to avoid a leak from ragdolls never getting deleted by enabling physics on ragdolls.
-You can get the old behavior by using `ragdolls=hidden` in `modules.cfg`, at the cost of this increased overhead, if you prefer the visuals.

 ## My chat is disabled